rosszurowski/hibiscss/readme.md

 ### Making a custom kit

-You can also define a full rule-set from scratch if you'd like fine-grained control over all the CSS that gets generated.
+You can also define a full rule-set from scratch if you'd like fine-grained control over all the css that gets generated.
 Kits are simply a function that returns a set of rules, created with the `rule` helper function.

 Check out [the custom kit example](https://github.com/rosszurowski/hibiscss/blob/master/examples/custom-kit.js) to see more, or read [the API docs](#api).